petershin/liferay-learn/docs/dxp/latest/en/liferay-development/liferay-internals/reference/7-4-breaking-changes.md

 - **Date**: May 19, 2024
 - **Ticket**: [LPD-7822](https://liferay.atlassian.net/browse/LPD-7822)
 - **What Changed**: The `IndexContributor` class is renamed and moved to `modules/apps/portal-search/portal-search-spi/src/main/java/com/liferay/portal/search/spi/index/listener/CompanyIndexListener.java`.
 Additionally, the `onBeforeRemove` method is renamed to `onBeforeDelete`.
-- **Reason**: The "Listener" code pattern is well known and provides better context as to when the implemented code should be executed.
+- **Reason**: The Listener code pattern is well known and provides better context as to when the implemented code should be executed.
 In this case the code executes either after a company index is created, or before a company index is deleted.
 The method renaming change enforces consistency with other methods in the same execution scope.

 **CPOptionKeyException.java**
 `modules/apps/commerce/commerce-product-api/src/main/java/com/liferay/commerce/product/exception/CPOptionKeyException.java`